-Just like you get bored, babies need their meals switched up, too.
 Try offering one new food as a challenge for yourself each day for baby to explore.
-This allows the baby to have a variety of food selection and explore more options, and it allows you an opportunity to see what kind of foods or shapes are working best.
+This allows the baby to have a variety of food selection and explore more options.
+It also allows you an opportunity to see what kind of foods or shapes are working best.

 Avoid Choking Hazard Foods

-Small round foods should be avoided as they can be choking hazards so steer clear of whole grapes, hot dog pieces, whole cherry tomatoes, peanuts and popcorn.
-Round soft items like grapes or cherry tomatoes can be cut into quarters but hard items such as peanuts or popcorn should be completely avoided.
+Small round foods should be avoided as they can be choking hazards.
+Steer clear of whole grapes, hot dog pieces, whole cherry tomatoes, peanuts and popcorn.
+Cut round soft foods into quarters and avoid hard items like peanuts or popcorn.
 Some foods that have tougher skins such as apples can be removed to make it a bit easier for baby to manage, and can also be cooked to soften the texture.
 Avoid foods that form too much crumb in the mouth (like dry crackers) as they can get dislodged in the infant’s mouth.
 Good examples of food are bananas, avocados and meats as they keep their shape when an infant holds on to them.

 Be a Role Model

 The goal is to create a routine for the infant similar to the families so that they mirror their parents’ dietary behaviors.
 According to the BLISS study, babies show an interest in their parent’s activities, including eating and enjoy engaging in the activity.
-Parents should try to sit down with their babes to show them how eating is done.
+Sit down with your baby to show them how to eat.
 It’s amazing to watch Baby E follow my lead when I put something in my mouth.
 Monkey see, monkey do!

 How do I know if My Baby is Full?

-Once babe starts to turn their head away, close their mouth or get upset when food is offered, they are likely done eating.
+Your baby is done eating when they turn their head away and close their mouth.
 It’s important not to keep feeding the baby.
 Parents need to trust their child’s satiety cues and stop feeding the baby when these signs are visible.